StudioSixPlusOne/rack-modules/Docs/LadderFilterDesigner/LadderFilterDesigner.md

 ## VCV Rack modules(s)

-The intention is to have two user interfaces, a filter design interface, with a parameters accessable, and a smaller interface with just the required elements for music production.
+The intention is to have two user interfaces, a filter design interface, with a parameters accessible, and a smaller interface with just the required elements for music production.
 I am yet to decided how to implement this, maybe two modules, that can share parameters via presets, or a module with two interfaces.
 A final thought, is a pop out interface.
 This shall require more investigation.